Jalapeño Poppers are a classic appetizer that are wildly popular! These are wrapped in bacon and crisped to perfection in the Air Fryer.

 You can substitute the cheddar cheese with any other cheese that melts well, like Colby or Monterey Jack, or even a mix of them.
 Many stores sell a Mexican cheddar mix, you can use that if you like.

 For the bacon, be sure to use a regular/thin slice for these.
 I also try to buy uncured bacon, with no nitrates/nitrites and preferably no or very low sugar.
 Always read the labels, you'd be surprised what is on some bacon packaging!

-It has 3 racks that will fit a good amount of food them them!
+It has 3 racks that will fit a good amount of food on them!
 But it also comes with skewers, fry basket (great for nuts) and a rotisserie rack that rotates!
-I also use this Air Fryer to make my Air Fryer Crispy Buffalo Wings and my Air Fryer Zucchini Fries!

-I also use these silicone mitts for removing the racks while they are hot.
-They are nice and slim, so you can easily fit your hand in there to retrieve the racks.
+I also use these silicone mitts for removing the racks while they're hot.
+They're nice and slim, so you can easily fit your hand in there to retrieve the racks.
 I absolutely love them!

 If you have another type of air fryer, you can certainly use what you have.
 Just be sure to follow the instructions per the manufacturer and the cooking temp/time should be the same.

 Can I Make Keto Jalapeno Poppers in the Oven Instead?